J.P. Crawford Player Props: Mariners vs. Rockies

-After going 1-for-3 in his last game, J.P.
-Crawford and the Seattle Mariners take on the Colorado Rockies (who will hand the ball to Ryan Feltner) at 9:40 PM ET on Saturday.
+After batting .265 with four doubles, six walks and three RBI in his past 10 games, J.P.
+Crawford and the Seattle Mariners take on the Colorado Rockies (who will start Noah Davis) at 4:10 PM ET on Sunday.

-In his most recent game he had a one-hit showing (1-for-3) against the Rockies.
+He reached base in all four of his plate appearances (2-for-2 with an RBI) in his most recent appearance against the Rockies.

 J.P.
 Crawford Game Info & Props vs. the Rockies